Are you interested in taking undergraduate courses as a Non-Degree Student?

 Students visiting from other CUNY Colleges should check the web site of their home college for information on the "E-Permit" system.
 "E-Permits" are filed on the CUNY web site at: www.cuny.edu.

 If you are over the age of sixty you are eligible to apply for the Senior Citizen Program.
 You pay no tuition if you are registering for courses on an audit basis.
 There is a $65.00 General Fee that will be charged at the time of registration.
 Senior Citizens are also responsible for the $15.00 Consolidated Services Fee and any other fee charges related to the course.
 To participate in the program applicants must be New York State residents and must submit verification.
 The following forms of proof of age will be acceptable for admission:

 High School Seniors and College Now Participants

 High school students interested in taking college courses and are attending New York City Department of Education high schools should contact the College Now Coordinator at (212 650-5641).
 Other high school students may register for courses on a limited basis.

-Note: The City College of New York is an Equal Opportunity and Affirmative Action Institution.
-The City College of New York does not discriminate on the basis of age, sex, sexual orientation, transgender, genetic predisposition or carrier status, religion, race, color, creed, national or ethnic origin, physical or mental disability, sexual orientation, marital status, alienage or citizenship status, or veteran’s status in its student admissions, employment, access to programs and administration of educational policies.
+Note: The City College of New York (CCNY) is an Equal Opportunity and Affirmative Action Institution.
+CCNY does not discriminate on the basis of age, sex, sexual orientation, transgender, genetic predisposition or carrier status, religion, race, color, creed, national or ethnic origin, physical or mental disability, sexual orientation, marital status, alienage or citizenship status, or veteran's status in its student admissions, employment, access to programs and administration of educational policies.
 The college reserves the right to deny admission to any student if, in its judgment, the presence of that student on campus poses an undue risk to the safety or security of the college or the college community.
 The College offers services and assistance to students with disabilities.
-Questions can be directed to the Office of Student Disability Services at (212) 650-5913.
+Questions can be directed to the Accessibility Center at (212) 650-5913.